 Students can access free eBooks with the district’s Destiny Quest Mobile and BryteWave Apps.

-If you’re looking for free audio books, the web is the best place to find them.
-There are plenty of sites that offer free audio books that are in the public domain, read by very talented narrators (I wouldn’t suggest listening to the books narrated by computers; they sound very odd and take away from the story, in my opinion).You can download these stories directly onto your computer and put them on your iPod or other mobile device, burn them onto a CD to listen to in the car, etc. Here are some of the best sources to find free audio books on the web:
+There are plenty of websites that offer free audio books that are in the public domain, read by talented narrators.
+Download stories directly onto a computer, and put them on an iPod or other mobile device or burn them onto a CD.
+Below are some good places to find free audio books on the web.

 - Free Classic Audio Books (think Mark Twain and Lewis Carroll)